 32. FTX's Earn program is very similar to that of Voyager's earn program, and programs offered by Celsius and Blockfi, all of whom have filed for bankruptcy.
-The differences between these programs are minimal and involve differences in phrasing 'yield' vs 'interest' vs 'rewards,' the APY offered, the frequency of payout, and the assets that were supported.
+The differences

 &lt;sup>4 https://help.ftx.com/hc/en-us/articles/10573545824532-FTX-App-Earn